emory-courses/competitive-programming/README.md

 * [2023-09-30] [North American Qualifier 1 (NAQ)](https://na.icpc.global/naq/)
 * [2024-01-27] [North American Qualifier 2 (NAQ)](https://na.icpc.global/naq/)
 * North American Regional (Southeast Site) will be held **Feb 24, 2024.**
+* If you would like to compete in the Regional, you must indicate your preference so that an appropriate selection method could be determined.
+You must fill out this form to indicate your official interest: https://forms.office.com/r/vDTbDHZQmF.
+Emory Logins required for submission.
+Current deadline: 2024/1/24, 19:00.

 ## Logistics
 Please view the below image for an idea of the cycle of the competition.